DiligentGraphics/DiligentSamples/Tutorials/Tutorial14_ComputeShader/readme.md

 ## Initializing Compute Pipeline States

-Initialization of compute pipeline is performed very similat to a graphics pipeline except that there is way less states to describe.
+Initialization of compute pipeline is performed very similar to a graphics pipeline except that there is way less states to describe.
 Resource layout is pretty much everything you need to specify except for the compute shader itself: